 Heritage Hotel Dea Hvar

-The hotel is steps away from everything in the Old Town, yet there’s no noise at night.
+This family-run heritage hotel is steps away from everything in the Old Town, yet it’s totally quiet at night.

 Villa Nora Hvar